 Only the account owner may call this operation.

 With geo-redundant replication, Azure Storage maintains your data durable in two locations.
 In both locations, Azure Storage constantly maintains multiple healthy replicas of your data.

 The location where you read, create, update, or delete data is the primary storage account location.
 The primary location exists in the region you choose at the time you create an account via the Azure Management Azure classic portal, for example, North Central US.
 The location to which your data is replicated is the secondary location.
-The secondary location is automatically determined based on the location of the primary; it is in a second data center that resides in the same region as the primary location.
+The secondary location resides in a region that is automatically geographically paired with the primary region.
 Read-only access is available from the secondary location, if read-access geo-redundant replication is enabled for your storage account.
 For more details about read-access geo-redundant replication, see the Azure Storage Team Blog.